 Successful sales and service result from confidence, which can only be developed through knowledge.
-We will provide you with ample material to develop the necessary knowledge and confidence in relation to service techniques, the menu and the wine list.
-You, as a server for Jonathan's Restaurant, must learn it.
+We will provide you with ample material to develop the necessary knowledge and confidence in relation to service techniques, the menu and the beer list.
+You, as a server for the Wurst Haus German Deli & Restaurant, must learn it.